Whatsapp Icon

 Seeking help early made a huge difference in my treatment journey, - Sarah.

 Dr. James Peterson, an oncologist with over 20 years of experience, emphasizes that bleeding can occur in various cancers and at different stages.
-He notes, "It's crucial for patients to report any unusual bleeding to their doctors immediately.
+He notes, "Patients must report any unusual bleeding to their doctors immediately.
 Early intervention can significantly impact the outcome."

 Tips for Managing Bleeding in Cancer